fraillt/bitsery/README.md

 # Bitsery #
-Header only C++ byte and bit serialization library.
+Header only C++ binary serialization library.

 Currently it is not usable